Nelson-Ammon/AmmonNelson_resume/docs/index.md

 ## Relevant Experience
+`April 2021 - July 2021`
+__Python & Pandas__
+- Used Pandas and python for cleaning data sets and finding trends in various data sets.
+- Used Altair to build charts and create vizuals of trends in data.

 `January 2021 - April 2021`
 __Built Website__
-- Developed my own website future employers get to know me and show them my projects that I have worked on.
+- Developed my own website for future employers to get to know me and show them my projects that I have worked on.
-- Learned HTML and CSS and JavaScript
+- Learned HTML, CSS, and JavaScript

 `April 2021 - July 2021`
-__Tanks__
+__Video Game__
 - Built a video game spin off of the Wii tanks game.
-- Worked in a group to solve problems and implement new classes into our program.
+- Worked in a group to solve problems and implement new classes into the program.
+- Learned the basics of OOP (Object Oriented Programming)

 `June 2019 - December 2020`
 __Old Faithful Fountains__